bsdlab/dareplane-paper/README.md

 ![test_setups](all_benchtops_setup_v4.png)

-All raw data and analysis scripts, including for the patient and c-VEP experiments, will be made available at the Radboud data repository - [https://doi.org/10.34973/d214-m342](https://doi.org/10.34973/d214-m342).
-The repository is currently under the FAIR review process, but should be released within the next 5 days (as of December 1st, 2024).
+All raw data and analysis scripts, including for the patient and c-VEP experiments, is available at the Radboud data repository - [https://doi.org/10.34973/d214-m342](https://doi.org/10.34973/d214-m342).

-## Modules for benchtop experiments

 All test setups used the [dp-passthrough](https://github.com/bsdlab/dp-passthrough) and [dp-threshold-controller](https://github.com/bsdlab/dp-threshold-controller).